lrheault/polmeth2020/_pages/posters.md

 - Gabriel Madson (Duke University)<br>
 The Heuristic Issue Voter: Issue Preferences and Candidate Choice

-- Taylor Mattia (New York University)<br>
-Long-Run Effects of School Segregation on Whites' Partisanship: Evidence for the Racial Threat Hypothesis

 - Isaac Mehlhaff (University of North Carolina at Chapel Hill)<br>
 Measuring Political Polarization in Mass Publics: The Cluster-Polarization Coefficient